wenxpan/word-puzzle/README.md

 ### Display progress information throughout the gameplay

 - The user has a certain number of attempts to guess the word.
 Loops are used to repeatedly get input until the user runs out of chances.
 Guessing the correct word early will also break the loop.
-- During each round, relevant information will be displayed including the user's previous guesses, number of chances used and total chances, spell check status (whether the program will check if the user's guess is an English word), as well as some narrative text.
+- During each round, relevant information will be displayed including the user's previous guesses, number of chances used and total chances, spell check status (whether the program will check if the user's guess is an English word).

 ### Show ending message based on result